xFrednet/TFL5-improve-lint-list-performance/sections/03-measurement.md

 ## Summary
 <!-- Reviewed: 1x newly written. -->
-The requirement evaluation has shown that Clippy's lint list fulfills all requirements with the exception of archiving a A+ grade by the Mozilla Observatory rating engine.
-The actual grade is a C which is a result of three missing entires in the HTTP response header.
+The requirement evaluation has shown that Clippy's lint list fulfills all requirements except for archiving the A+ grade by the Mozilla Observatory rating engine.
+The actual grade is a C which is a result of three missing entries in the HTTP response header.
 The missing values are displayed in table \ref{tab:scan.rust-lang.github.io.2021-04-24}.